john-judge/FiercelyIndependent/README.md

 Website hosted with pythonanywhere.com [here (under development)](http://jjudge.pythonanywhere.com/)

 The goal of this web app game is to provide a discovery-based, fun, visual introduction to the complexity NP-hard problems.
-The user is asked to manually find a largest independent set in a randomly-generated unweighted, undirected graph.
-The puzzles will become increasingly large and edge-dense, familiarizing the user with a detailed understanding of the complexity of NP-complete problems.
+The user is asked to manually find a largest independent set in a randomly-generated, unweighted, undirected graph.
+The puzzles will become increasingly large and edge-dense, familiarizing the user with a visual, thoughtful understanding of the independent set decision problem.

 ![Prototype demo image.](fierceIndpDemo.png)